Research Program

 BLISP Research Program

-Research on admissibility, deterministic execution, provenance, and capability-grounded AI systems.
+Research on admissibility, deterministic execution, provenance, semantic verification, and capability-grounded AI systems.

 Author: Thomas Dionysopoulos